DjayGaming/hello-world/README.md

 # hello-world
-A repository for snippets of code, because I don't want to make a thousand different repositories for each and every snippet.
+A repository for snippets of code, because I don't want to make a thousand different repositories for each and every snippet of code.